keithtyser/personal-site/blog/ai-first-development-workflow.md

 ---

-## 5. Code comfortably in Windsurf
+## 5. Code comfortably in Cursor

-Cascade fixes failing tests *while you type*, predicts your next command, and shares MCP rule files with the Agent chat—so everything stays in sync.
+Cursor’s inline chat fixes failing tests *while you type*, predicts your next command, and re‑writes functions across files—keeping everything in sync with your MCP rule files.

 ---